-“The Voice” singer’s gorgeous rendition of “Amazing Grace” will have you cheering on your feet
+“The Voice” Contestant’s Gorgeous Rendition of “Amazing Grace” Will Have You Cheering on Your Feet

-RELATED: Fan favorite sings “Total Eclipse Of The Heart” on “The Voice” and absolutely slays it

-During week three of the live performances, the crooner showed off her powerhouse pipes with an a capella version of the classic song.
+During week three of the Voice performances, the crooner showed off her powerhouse pipes with an acapella version of the classic song.
 After a stunning opening in which she was shrouded in soft lighting and a blue background, Simpson was joined by background singers and guitarists that only served to elevate the performance.

 Cyrus, her coach, wanted her to switch up her song choices “from mainstream current to completely traditional” music, and Simpson did not disappoint.

-RELATED: Beloved contestant on “The Voice” reveals that the auditions aren’t always what you think they are

-According to the 26-year-old Florida native, the song held a special place in her heart.
+According to the Florida native, the song held a special place in her heart.

 “Songs like this are the reason why I fell in love with music,” she shared.
 “My mom and dad are full time evangelists.
 Growing up every weekend, we would travel from church to church and witness the power of music.
 Songs like ‘Amazing Grace’ let me know that this is what I wanted to do for the rest of my life.”

-Note: Editor’s note: This article was originally published on December 5, 2017.